-For Pokémon Go Fest 2021, Niantic is bringing back every Legendary Raid for one day only.
-On Sunday, July 18, Therian forme Thundurus will return to Raids, alongside dozens of other Legenday Pokémon.
+Therian forme Thundurus is returining to Legendary raids in Pokémon Go.
 Fortunately, we here at iMore have everything you need to know to win this fight and add Thundurus to your roster.
 And be sure to check out our Best Pokémon Go accessories, so you can be fully equipped for your Pokémon Journey!

 Who is Therian forme Thundurus in Pokémon Go?

 Introduced in the Gen V games Pokémon Black and Pokémon White, the Forces of Nature are a Legendary Trio.
 Fans have also called them the Legendary Genies, the Kami Trio, and the Cloud Trio.
 They include Tornadus: the Cyclone Pokémon, Thundurus: the Bolt Strike Pokémon, and Landorus: the Abundance Pokémon.
 Landorus, the strongest of the three, was said to have stopped the other two from wreaking destruction across the Unova Region.
 In more recent times, the Mythical Pokémon, Meloetta was able to calm all three of the Forces of Nature to save the Unova Region from their destructive powers.

 The Forces of Nature are also some of the select few Pokémon with multiple Formes.
 Normally seen in their Incarnate forms where they resemble genies, they can also take on a Therian forme where they resemble a bird, a dragon, and a large cat.
 Guides for the other Forces of Nature can be found here:

 - To prep for Incarnate forme Tornadus, check out our Tornadus Incarnate Raid Guide.

 - To prep for Incarnate forme Landorus, check out our Landorus Incarnate Raid Guide.